-Brown butter has a knack for making just about anything tempting—even vegetables.
+This brown butter winter squash recipe is proof that brown butter has a knack for making just about anything tempting with its nutty fragrance and flavor.
+Even good-for-you vegetables.
 It’s sorta like black magic in that regard.
-But in this case, it’s not butter alone that makes this squash tempting.
-It can also be a little something spicy or sweet.
-(See the Variations beneath the recipe—and the corresponding comments from folks who’ve made them—and you’ll understand exactly what we mean.)
+Or rather, in this case, brown magic.
+And it’s not the brown butter alone that makes this squash tempting.
+It can also be a little something spicy or sweet—take a gander at the many Variations beneath the recipe—and the corresponding comments from folks who’ve made them—and you’ll understand exactly what we mean.–Renee Schettler Rossi

-- 2 small (about 1 pound each) winter squashes, such as butternut or acorn
+- Two small winter squashes, such as butternut or acorn

 - 1 tablespoon extra-virgin olive oil, plus more for the baking sheet

 - Kosher salt and freshly ground black pepper

 - 2 tablespoons unsalted butter, cut into 4 equal chunks